root-gg/juliet/README.md

 from a middleware to the next one.

-It is a rewrite of [Stack](https://github.com/alexedwards/stack) by Alex Edwards witch is inspired by [Alice](https://github.com/justinas/alice) by Justinas Stankevicius
+It is a rewrite of [Stack](https://github.com/alexedwards/stack) by Alex Edwards which is inspired by [Alice](https://github.com/justinas/alice) by Justinas Stankevicius

 ### Write a ContextMiddleware
 ```